 Although regulations have the same force of law as a traditional piece of legislation, they are rules that an authoritative body, such as a federal agency, created.
 For example, the Environmental Protection Agency (EPA) is a federal agency that has issued regulations with which companies must comply or they will face penalties or other consequences for failing to do so.
 Thus, there are often various regulations that are applicable to companies engaged in a certain type of activity.

 All companies must identify potential risks and create strategies to mitigate those risks, especially where failing to do so will be detrimental to the company’s strategic plan and objectives.
 The concepts of governance, risk management, and compliance are often discussed together, as they surround the way in which a company establishes and implements its goals.

 One of several ways that a company can demonstrate its ethical and responsible behavior is by promoting transparency.
-This involves the open sharing of information with internal members and external partners.
+This involves the open sharing of information (considerably simplified by CLM software) with internal members and external partners.
 With respect to compliance, it is vital for a company to be transparent about its operations and financial status.
 It is rather difficult to assess a company’s standing if everything is shrouded in secrecy.

 The Buyer's Guide to Contract Management Software